TotalFreedom/Website/README.md

 <h1>TotalFreedom Website</h1>
 <h4>30-Aug-2016</h4>

-<h2>Beta period has successfully ended!
+<h2>Beta period has successfully end!
 Thanks to everyone who assisted!<br>
 To report bugs or glitches, please create a new issue <a href="https://github.com/TotalFreedom/Website/issues/new">here</a>